 With vibrant coral reefs found off almost every beach, Fiji is a fantastic place to slip on a pair of fins and dive in.

+Put river rafting on your list of things to do in Fiji.
 Head deep into the mystical Namosi Highlands on a whitewater rafting trip.

 The classic Fijian night out – traditional dancing accompanied by a feast of roast pig cooked in an underground oven.

-Paddle your way around the islands, stopping at fishing villages and camping under the stars.
+What can be better things to in Fiji then paddling your way around the islands, stopping at fishing villages and camping under the stars.